daviddengcn/go-algs/README.md

 This package implements the edit-distance algorithm that is used to compute the similarity between two strings, or more generally defined lists.

-1. For computing the standard edit-distance of two strings, call ed.String function.
+1. For computing the standard edit-distance of two strings, call ed.String or ed.StringFull function.

-1. For generally defined lists, implement the ed.Interface, and use ed.EditDistance function.
+1. For generally defined lists, implement the ed.Interface, and use ed.EditDistance or ed.EditDistanceFull function.